Alfikriangelo/MoJalan/README.md

 **PentaCode Team**

-Sistem ini dibuat agar dapat membantu wisatawan dalam menemukan tour guide sesuai dengan preferensi mereka dan membantu wisatawan dalam melakukan  perencanaan  perjalanan sesuai preferensi, kebutuhan, dan budget.

-Teknologi yang digunakan:
+This idea is designed to provide appropriate support to tourists in planning their trips.
+Through its functionality, this idea can help tourists find a tour guide that suits their preferences.
+This includes factors such as the languages spoken by the tour guide, knowledge of the particular tourist destination, and interpersonal skills that tourists may desire.

+Furthermore, this idea not only focuses on finding a tour guide, but also provides comprehensive travel planning services.
+Travelers can enter their personal preferences, such as the type of activities they want, the places they want to visit, the duration of their trip and their budget.
+Based on this information, ideas will result in a personalized itinerary for each individual or group of travelers.

+Taking into account preferences, needs and budget, the idea aims to provide an optimal and satisfying travel experience.
+In other words, this idea not only functions as a tour guide search tool, but also as a comprehensive travel assistant, helping tourists plan and manage their trips more easily and effectively.

+Technology used:
 - Flutter
 - Firebase
 - Android

-cara menjalankan code:
+how to run the code:
-- install flutter melalui link berikut : https://docs.flutter.dev/get-started/install/windows/mobile?tab=download
+- install flutter via the following link: https://docs.flutter.dev/get-started/install/windows/mobile?tab=download
-- install extension flutter di visual studio code
+- install the flutter extension in visual studio code
-- install emulator android
+- install android emulator
-- install dependecies yang dibutuhkan melalui flutter pub add
+- install the required dependencies via flutter pub add
-- jalankan di cmd visual studio code dengan mengetik "flutter run"
+- run in cmd visual studio code by typing "flutter run"

 <!-- maps -->